ArieBennett/Emulator-CHIP8/README.md

 It follows a guide: http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/
 ## How to run
-The following instructions assume for a Linux-based OS.
+The following instructions assume for a Linux-based OS and requires SDL to be installed.
 1. Download/clone this repository.
 2. //